Argentina Trade Statistics

 1959 - 2017 | Monthly | % | International Monetary Fund

 AR: Exports: fob: Local Currency: % Change over Previous Period data was reported at -10.369 % in Feb 2017.
 This records a decrease from the previous number of -6.263 % for Jan 2017.
-AR: Exports: fob: Local Currency: % Change over Previous Period data is updated monthly, averaging 1.793 % from May 1959 to Feb 2017, with 691 observations.
+AR: Exports: fob: Local Currency: % Change over Previous Period data is updated monthly, averaging 1.793 % from May 1959 (Median) to Feb 2017, with 691 observations.
 The data reached an all-time high of 312.921 % in Apr 1989 and a record low of -100.000 % in Oct 1961.
 AR: Exports: fob: Local Currency: % Change over Previous Period data remains active status in CEIC and is reported by International Monetary Fund.
 The data is categorized under Global Database’s Argentina – Table AR.IMF.IFS: Trade Statistics.

 Last Frequency Range